mkarthikn2/DiversityRecommendations/README.md

 # DiversityRecommendations
-Some algorithms to promote diversity of Recommendations
+Some algorithms to promote diversity in Recommendation Systems